The rarest blood type is Rhnull. Unlike other blood types, people with Rhnull blood have no antigens on their red blood cells.

 Having a rare blood type can make it difficult or even impossible to get a blood transfusion or organ transplant.

 It can also cause other health issues.
 For example, if their blood is incompatible with a developing fetus, pregnant women with rare blood types may experience complications.
-One Iranian woman with Rhnull blood had several pregnancy losses.

 Most blood types fall into one of four blood type groups, according to whether they contain A or B antigens.